-Your groups' accommodation will be in an accommodation centre that you will have information on, either in the form of a leaflet/brochure or from its website in advance.
-On arrival, call in to reception to collect your rooms keys and receive any important information regarding your stay.
+Your groups' accommodation will be in an accommodation centre that you will have information on from your quotation, itinerary and its website in advance.
+On arrival, call in to reception to collect your room keys and receive any important information regarding your stay.
 Your group will be expected and rooms will have been allocated.

-Basic hotel etiquette should also be advised to the children before allocating rooms e.g. the need to move quietly around the corridors; not to allow doors to bang; to keep noise of speaking, music and TV low in the room; to be considerate and respectful of others; and to adhere to lights out times.
+Basic accommodation etiquette should also be advised to the children before allocating rooms e.g. the need to move quietly around the corridors; not to allow doors to bang; to keep noise of speaking, music and TV low in the room; to be considerate and respectful of others; and to adhere to lights out times.

 - Participants should be allocated to rooms.
 The names of the occupants of each room should be noted down; copies of such should be made so that each adult holds a copy. - Participants should also be informed which adults are in which rooms; they should be advised to write this down.
-The hotel manager should also have this information. - Adults should soon familiarise themselves with the location of fire doors, fire alarms, fire hydrants and emergency assembly points. - Participants should be told to stay in their rooms, settle in and read and understand the fire/emergency instructions where located in their hotel room. - Adults should check with the participants that they have read and understood the fire/emergency instructions by systematically visiting the rooms. - Participants should always keep their doors locked and should only open their doors to those voices that they recognise. - Many hotels will have balconies.
-It is at the discretion of the adults if and how/when they are allowed to be used: - No leaning on or over the balcony railings/walls; - No climbing on the balcony railings/walls; - No moving between rooms by transferring across balconies; and - No exceeding the weight/no. of persons limit for the balcony. - Valuables (passport, money, cameras, electronic devices etc.) ought to be taken with the participant at all times (or put into the hotel/room safety deposit). - Adults may wish to collect and retain all passports for the duration of the stay for all participants on arrival. - Where a hotel has an elevator, and the decision has been made by the adults to allow them to be used (and the accommodation centre agrees), then the elevator regulations must be adhered to e.g. the capacity of the lift, maximum weight/people limits.
+The accommodation manager should also have this information. - Adults should soon familiarise themselves with the location of fire doors, fire alarms, fire hydrants and emergency assembly points. - Participants should be told to stay in their rooms, settle in and read and understand the fire/emergency instructions where located in their accommodation room. - Adults should check with the participants that they have read and understood the fire/emergency instructions by systematically visiting the rooms. - Participants should always keep their doors locked and should only open their doors to those voices that they recognise. - Many accommodations will have balconies.
+It is at the discretion of the adults if and how/when they are allowed to be used but it is prudent to impart the following safety rules: - No leaning on or over the balcony railings/walls. - No climbing on the balcony railings/walls. - No moving between rooms by transferring across balconies. - No exceeding the weight/no. of persons limit for the balcony. - Valuables (passport, money, cameras, electronic devices etc.) ought to be taken with the participant at all times (or put into the accommodation/room safety deposit). - Adults may wish to collect and retain all passports for the duration of the stay for all participants on arrival (and store in the accommodation safe, where available). - Where a accommodation has an elevator, and the decision has been made by the adults to allow them to be used (and the accommodation centre agrees), then the elevator regulations must be adhered to e.g. the capacity of the lift, maximum weight/people limits.